What causes writer's block? A lack of sensuality.

 Your sensory memory may not have a clear connection to the piece you're writing right away.
 If that's the case, simply set aside 15-30 minutes (or more) to write about that memory as it relates to your intention for the piece.
 The connection should eventually emerge; if it doesn't, choose a different memory.
 Consider enrolling in my free "How to Slay Writer's Block" course (below), as it will give you guidance on how to write impactful content using sensual details.

 And/or, describe your intention for your piece to a trusted friend, including one to three key supporting ideas.
 Have your friend reflect back to you the details that resonate with him/her the most.
 Then, see what personal stories and experiences relate with those details.
-Expand on one of the stories you describe that resonates with you the most, remembering to include sensual language.
-Then, see how you could incorporate that story into your piece.

 Know that authentic writing is something you embody.
 Take note of the physical, sensual aspects of your experience and how they relate to what you want to write.
 These aspects are what capture your voice and the soul of your work.